Achieving Universal Electricity Access

 Work of UNDP and partners

-Building on the UN-Energy pledges, UNDP is working with partners to close the energy access gap across a set of 31 countries – a group of countries characterized by both electricity access deficits and inequities.
-These countries are expected to benefit from two key initiatives, the Africa Minigrids Program (AMP) and Action Opportunities (AO).
+Building on the UN-Energy pledges, UNDP and partners are committed to increase energy access – both electricity and clean cooking – to 500 million more people by 2025 through two key initiatives – the African Minigrids Program (AMP) and Action Opportunities (AO).
 The AMP has the potential to benefit 370 million people in its target countries. and the AO can potentially benefit more than 150 million people with electrification in its target countries – more than 25% of the 590 million people without electricity access in Africa.